superjeffreyc/Yut/README.md

 OBJECTIVE

-The first player to move all 4 of his or her pieces around the board wins.\n\n
+The first player to move all 4 of his or her pieces around the board wins.

 ROLL PHASE